celery/celery/docs/userguide/periodic-tasks.rst

     Execution options (:class:`dict`).

-    This can be any argument supported by :meth:`~celery.execute.apply_async`, e.g. `exchange`, `routing_key`, `expires`, and so on.
+    This can be any argument supported by :meth:`~celery.task.base.Task.apply_async`,
+    e.g. `exchange`, `routing_key`, `expires`, and so on.

 * `relative`